web-apply/Credit-Card-Generator/README.md

 * Dishonest Communication: Providing false or misleading information to cardholders.
 * Exploitative Practices: Taking advantage of cardholders through unfair or exploitative practices.

 These SCAMMING ATTRIBUTES can lead to financial difficulties and frustration for cardholders.
-Myself of mine experienced all of these from credit card companies and its "bullshit" and greedy, envious and devilish (deceptive,unethical,sabotaging) employees.
+Myself of mine experienced all of these from credit card companies and its "bullshit" and greedy, envious and devilish (deceptive, unethical, sabotaging) employees.

 ## Here are the reasons why credit card company employees might feel envious about credit limit increase requests as myself of mine experienced: